Shubham-Jain-09/Crop-Disease-Detection/README.md

     2    Domain
     3    Problem Statement
     4    Project Description
-    5    Scope of the Work
-    6    Project Modules
-    7    Implementation Methodology
+    5    Assumptions
     8    Technologies to be used
-    9    Software Platform
-    10   Hardware Platform
     11   Tools
     12   Advantages of this Project
     13   Future Scope and further enhancement of the Project
-    14   Team Details
     15   Conclusion
     16   References